MizterB/homeassistant-infinitude/README.md

 ## Install with custom_updater
 _These instructions still need to be validated_

-This custom entity row can be integrated into [custom_updater](https://github.com/custom-components/custom_updater), so you can track future updates.
+This custom component can be integrated into [custom_updater](https://github.com/custom-components/custom_updater), so you can track future updates.

-As this is not included in the default card list, add the following to your `configuration.yaml`:
+As this is not included in the default custom component list, add the following to your `configuration.yaml`:

 ```yaml
 custom_updater: